 Extracting Physical Evidence from Digital Photographs for use in Forensic Accident Reconstruction

-David Danaher, P.E., Jeff Ball, Ph.D., P.E., and Mark Kittel, P.E
+David Danaher, P.E., Jeff Ball, Ph.D., P.E., and Mark Kittel, P.E., D.F.E.

 Camera matching involves the use of the accident scene photographs depicting various points of evidence at the scene of the accident.
 Camera matching begins with a close review of the available photographs to determine the extents of the accident site which must be surveyed.
 The next step is to perform an accurate 3-dimensional survey of the accident site to document reference features which are depicted in the photographs.
 The survey data is then used to create a three dimensional model of the roadway surface using CAD software.
 The survey data is then combined with the accident scene photographs, both of which are imported into a three dimensional software package, such as 3D Studio Max.
 Using camera matching techniques, a virtual camera can be positioned relative to the 3D roadway surface with the same specifications and orientation as the camera used by the investigator.
 Once the camera is properly positioned, the physical evidence can then be mapped from the photograph onto the 3D roadway.
 Data obtained in this manner can then be used in the creation of a two or three dimensional accident scene drawing.

 Another method of documenting physical evidence is through the use of photogrammetry.
-Photogrammetry is a technique that determines the three-dimensional geometry of an object on the accident scene from two dimensional photographs.
+Photogrammetry is a technique that determines the three-dimensional geometry of object on the accident scene from two dimensional photographs.
 The three dimensional coordinates of the objects in the photographs are determined after the virtual camera is positioned in the virtual space.
 With the virtual camera properly positioned, the specifications of the camera and the vanishing point in the photographs can be determined.

 In some cases, the only evidence available may be photographs.
 Even though the vehicles or tire marks may no longer be available, the photographs can be used to extract “lost” evidence.
 For example, a vehicle involved in a rollover may have been crushed or salvaged years before the engineer’s involvement, but the deformation to the vehicle is still crucial to the investigation.
 To evaluate the damage, photogrammetry can be used on the available photographs to quantify the extent of the damage.
 With sufficient photographs taken from several positions around the vehicle and knowing certain dimensions of the vehicle, such as the wheel base, a scaled three dimensional model of the crushed vehicle can be produced.

-Photographs from several viewpoints can be imported into software such as PhotoModeler and then the forensic engineer can select points common to each photograph.
-After the common points are selected on the photographs and the camera specifications are entered into PhotoModeler, the software, which is based on known principles of optics and photogrammetry, can calculate the location of each selected point in a three dimensional coordinate system.
+Photographs from several viewpoints can be imported into software such as PhotoModeler and then the forensic engineer can select points common in each photograph.
+After the common points are selected on the photographs and the camera specifications are entered into PhotoModeler, then the software, which is based on known principles of optics and photogrammetry, can calculate the location of each selected point in a three dimensional coordinate system.
 The data can then be exported to a 3D software program to create an accurate scaled model of the damaged vehicle.
 The forensic engineer can then use the model of the crushed vehicle to aid in determining vehicle positions, speeds, and intrusion into the occupant compartment, as a result of the roll sequence.

 A computer program such as PC-Rect can be used to import and rectify a digital photograph or digital scan of a photograph.
 The process involves the forensic engineer defining and locating known roadway dimensions in the photograph, such as lane line spacing, lane widths, etc. The program uses these dimensions to calculate the position, orientation, and specifications of the camera.
 If some or all of the information about the position of the camera or specifications are known to the engineer, the data can be entered into the software for increased accuracy.

 The rectification process itself can be visualized as the reverse of the photographic process.
-When the photograph is taken, photons of light are projected from the road surface, through the camera lens and onto the image plane.
+When the photograph is taken, photons of light are projected from the road surface, through the camera lens and onto the image plane (the film).
 For the 2D rectification, it is assumed that the point on the road, the focal point of the camera and the point on the image plane are collinear.
 To rectify the photograph, the “light” is projected from the camera position (the focal point), through the image plane (the photograph, located a distance of the lens focal length times the image magnification factor from the focal point) and onto a planar surface.
 The resulting bitmap image has the appearance of taking the photograph and stretching it onto the roadway.
 With the proper definition of the area to be rectified and good reference dimensions in the photograph, high accuracy can be achieved, resulting in scale images in which measurements of evidence important to the accident investigation can be taken.

 The accuracy of the photogrammetry methods are a function of the quality of the photographs, the available dimensional data, and skills of the forensic engineer.
 The more information available, documented, and collected by the forensic engineer, the greater the potential accuracy of the analysis.